pushpankq/App-Store-Submission-Checklist/README.md

 -   Location services disabled for this App
 -   background location services, if applicable

+## Camera
+Please handle following cases in camera services.

+-   Photo taken with primary camera
+-   Video capture with primary camera
+-   Photo taken with user-facing camera
+-   Video capture with user-facing camera
+-   Video recording paused on received on call

 ## Video/Audio

 -   Should stop on receiving a call